Create a Multiple Sequence Alignment

 To view features for all sequences, option-click (macOS) or ALT-click (Windows and Linux) on a disclosure triangle.

-SnapGene 5.3 and later can display sequence features (if present) in alignments.
+SnapGene 5.3 and later can display features (if present) in alignments.
 See View Features in Multiple Sequence Alignments.